joaoparada10/feup-rides/README.md

 **Demonstratitve purposes only.**

+Main focus of this project was to experiment on agile software development.

 You can find here details about _FEUP Rides_, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by type of activities: